eMapR/LT-GEE/README.md

 ### FTV

 If the the input image collection included more than one band, the proceeding bands will be included in the output image as FTV or fit-to-vertice data bands.
 The segmentation, defined by year of observation, of the first band in the image collection is imparted on these bands.
 If there were missing years in the input image collection, they will be interpolated in the FTV bands.
-If years at the beginning or end of the series are present, the value value will be set as the first/last known value.
+If years at the beginning or end of the series are present, the value will be set as the first/last known value.

 It can be subset from the primary output image by selection of the band name, which will be the the concatenation of the band name from the input image collection and '_fit', as in 'B4_fit'.
 Here is an example of subsetting an FTV 'fit' band: